-- A. Summary Project Description: The project consists of single family, duplex and triplex 76 homes at Oakland Court in Phase 1.
-Included are: 76 new homes, new infrastructure, streets, street trees, lighting, parking courts, and open/green areas. - B. Contract Scope: Construction.
+- A. Summary Project Description: The project consists of demolition of current homes, sitework and infrastructure to prepare for the construction of new single family, duplex and triplex 74 homes and community building at Oakland Court in Phase II.
+Included are: 74 new homes (units), Community Building, Pergola, new infrastructure, streets, street trees, lighting, parking courts, and park areas. - B. Contract Scope: Demolition and new construction.